 Thought leadership is all about embracing your uniqueness.
 It feels a little awkward to teach because I can’t teach you about you.
 Only you can do that.
 And you’re never really going to feel whole and confident about calling yourself a “thought leader” unless you actually take the time to do a little self-reflection on your values and what makes you unique.

-Thought leadership is all about taking a proven concept and putting your own spin on it and how are you going to go ahead and put your own spin on a proven concept unless you know what that spin is?
+Thought leadership is all about taking a proven concept and putting your own spin on it.
+How are you going to go ahead and put your own spin on a proven concept unless you know what that spin is?